J.League 100 Year Plan club status

 J.League 100 Year Plan club status, (Jリーグ百年構想クラブ, Jei Rīgu hyakunen kōsō kurabu) is a status given to Japanese non-league football clubs.
-The applicant must have an intention to become a professional club and to join the professional league, J.League, that governs the top three levels of the Japanese football pyramid.
-Usually clubs from the fourth level, Japan Football League, which is the top tier for amateur clubs, apply for the status; however, it is open for all amateur clubs down to prefectural leagues.
-The applications are reviewed and inspected by a committee formed by the league.
+The applicant must have an intention to become a professional club and in the top three levels of the Japanese football pyramid.
+Usually clubs from the fourth level, Japan Football League, apply for the status; however, it is open for all clubs down to prefectural leagues.
 From the 2014 to 2022 seasons, the associate membership was the main criteria for J3 promotion.
-The system allows the League to identify such clubs, to provide necessary resources and advice, and to ease the transition to professionalism.

 Former associate membership systems

 1993–1998

 Originally, when the professional league was formed in 1993 with ten clubs, the league's intention was to keep the number of clubs to 10 for at least two to three years, and then gradually increase the roster to 16 by adding a club or two in year-to-year basis.
 However, the league had underestimated the demands; there were far more clubs seeking top-flight football then the league have anticipated.
 Thus, the league adopted associate membership system for the clubs in then the second-tier Japan Football League.
 Just like the current system, associate clubs finishing in the top two were allowed to be promoted to the league, given that they have passed the final inspection by the league.
 Associate members also had the right to participate in Yamazaki Nabisco Cup games and reserve league games.

 This system was abolished in 1998 with the establishment of J.League Division 2 and the dissolution of the old JFL.
 Three remaining associate members were admitted to the J2 and Honda FC decided to maintain amateur status and joined the newly created JFL.